-Campus Recreation celebrates the many faces, cultures and identities of our vibrant campus.
-We believe in treating everyone with respect and strive to foster a healthy, positive and inclusive community within a safe environment.
+Campus Recreation celebrates the many faces, cultures, and identities of our vibrant campus.
+We believe in treating everyone with respect and strive to foster a healthy, positive, and inclusive community within a safe environment.
 Join us in supporting these efforts by choosing to Rec Responsibly.

 During the 2016-2017 academic year, we introduced the campus to Goalball.
 While Goalball is a sport designed for visually impaired athletes, all are welcome to participate.
 Check out the video from our fall event.

 Campus Recreation has installed several pieces of fitness equipment that provide greater levels of accessibility than traditional equipment.
 These pieces are designed to provide individuals of varying levels of ability with options to exercise.
+The Functional Floor on the level 2 fitness floor is also completely user-defined allowing individuals to adapt their workouts.

 All participants are permitted to play under the gender they identify as.